singh-man/books/crackingTheCoding/17_hard.md

 ```
 By iterating from the biggest possible  rectangle to the smallest, we ensure  that the first valid rectangle we find will be the largest possible one.

 Now, for the hard part: makeRectangle(int l, int h).
-This method attempts to build a rectangle of words which has length  1 and height h.
+This method attempts to build a rectangle of words which has length  l and height h.

 One way to do this is to iterate through all (ordered) sets of h words and then check if the columns are also valid words.
 This will work, but it's rather inefficient.